itisusama-writer/152410/chapter-9.md

 "Well there are now!"
 Areeba's hands clenched around her chai cup.
 "You're... you're mine.
 This body is mine.
 This connection is ours.
 You don't get to just... experience it with someone else!"

 The possessiveness in her voice was unmistakable.
-Ayesha watched her cousin's internal struggle play out across her face—embarrassment warring with that fierce, protective instinct.
+Ayesha watched her sister's internal struggle play out across her face—embarrassment warring with that fierce, protective instinct.

 "Areeba," Faisal's voice was gentle now, "are you jealous?"